-There are also many lenders, like OppLoans, who offer installment loans to people with bad credit.
+There are also many lenders who offer installment loans to people with bad credit.
 These loans come with longer repayment terms than payday or title loans, usually somewhere between three and six months.
 Installment loans are paid off in a series of equal, regular installments, which can make paying the loan off a more manageable process.

 The term “no credit check” loans describes loans in which the lender does not perform a credit check during the application process.
 A “hard credit check” can temporarily lower a person’s score, which makes no credit check loans appealing to folks who already have bad credit.

-Some bad credit lenders do perform a”soft credit check” during the application process (OppLoans is one of them), which returns less information than a hard check, but does allow the lender to get a basic snapshot of the borrower’s ability to repay their loan.
+Some bad credit lenders do perform a “soft credit check” during the application process, which returns less information than a hard check, but does allow the lender to get a basic snapshot of the borrower’s ability to repay their loan.

 What kind of interest rates can you get?

-According to the MyFico Loan Savings Calculator, a person with a 620 score who took out a $300,000, 30-year, fixed-rate mortgage would get an interest rate of 5.51 percent and would pay over $103,000 more in interest than a person with a score of 760.
+According to the MyFico Loan Savings Calculator, a person with a 620 score who took out a $300,000, 30-year, fixed-rate mortgage would get an interest rate of 5.51% and would pay over $103,000 more in interest than a person with a score of 760.

 However, some subprime mortgages have interest rates higher than that.
-In 2014, CNN Money reported that some subprime mortgages were being offered with rates from 8 to 10 percent.
-These mortgages also required a larger down payment, between 25 to 35 percent of the home’s total value.
+In 2014, CNN Money reported that some subprime mortgages were being offered with rates from 8 to 10%.
+These mortgages also required a larger down payment, between 25 to 35% of the home’s total value.

 The thing to really watch out for with subprime mortgages is rates that are “adjustable.”
 Oftentimes, these mortgages start with a low “teaser rate” that can make the mortgage seem much more affordable than it really is.
 When the teaser rate expires, these adjustable rates will shoot up, taking your monthly payments with them.
 This can lead many borrowers to default.
 (Adjustable rate mortgages were a huge factor in the financial crisis in 2008.)

-The MyFico Loan Savings Calculator also estimates that a person with a credit score of 550 would pay an interest rate of 15.159 percent for a 30,000, 60-month auto loan.
-They would end up paying over $10,000 in interest more than a person with a score of 720 and an interest rate of 3.519 percent.
+The MyFico Loan Savings Calculator also estimates that a person with a credit score of 550 would pay an interest rate of 15.159% for a 30,000, 60-month auto loan.
+They would end up paying over $10,000 in interest more than a person with a score of 720 and an interest rate of 3.519%.

-When it comes to unsecured personal loans, people with bad credit will generally be looking at an above-36-percent APR lender.
-This means that the annual interest rate that you pay on your loan will be above 36 percent, or 3 percent per month.
-While there are above 36 percent that will give you fair terms, reasonable rates, and good customer service, there will also be lenders in this space that are looking to take advantage of you—so be careful!
+When it comes to unsecured personal loans, people with bad credit will generally be looking at an above-36% APR lender.
+This means that the annual interest rate that you pay on your loan will be above 36%, or 3% per month.
+While there are above 36%that will give you fair terms, reasonable rates, and good customer service, there will also be lenders in this space that are looking to take advantage of you—so be careful!

 With payday and title loans, the interest rates you’ll get will vary from lender to lender and (more importantly) from State Financial Resource Guides state to state.
 But even though the rates will vary, they are still going to be incredibly high.

-A 14-day payday loan with an interest rate of $15 per $100 borrowed would carry an APR of almost 400 percent!
-Meanwhile, a title loan with an interest rate of 25 percent per month would have an APR of 300 percent.
+A 14-day payday loan with an interest rate of $15 per $100 borrowed would carry an APR of almost 400%!
+Meanwhile, a title loan with an interest rate of 25% per month would have an APR of 300%.

 Payday loans are generally the most expensive and risky ways for people with bad credit to borrow money.
 Do your research when shopping for a bad credit and no credit check loan to make sure that the lender you’re working with is going to give you the best possible rates and most reasonable terms.